brylie/realtime-open-web/README.md

 ### Economics of scarcity

-### Question the intent of technologies/services
+### Question the intent of technologies, laws, services, etc.
 * Are they life affirming?
-* Do they promote access, equality, and sharing?
+* Do they promote universal access, equality, and sharing?
 * Do they promote participatory design?

 ## Finding within